 New sizes, shapes, and colors appear each year.
-Use the resources below to find the perfect tree for your garden this year.
+You can use the resources below to find the perfect tree for your garden this year.

 With Magnolias, Choice Is Important

-This fact is significant because the magnolia is commanding.
-Tall, some reaching 80′ and 30′-40′ wide, not every backyard is big enough for some magnolias.
-With large, shiny leaves, surrounding huge white blooms we don’t forget them.
-We are happy to find smaller, more manageable sizes, new shapes, additional colors, and scents for our outdoor living.
+This fact is significant because the Magnolia is a commanding tree.
+Tall, some reaching 80′ and 30′-40′ wide.
+Not every backyard is big enough for some Magnolias.
+With large, shiny leaves, surrounding huge white blooms we never forget them.
+It is a great benefit that we are able to find smaller, more manageable sizes, new shapes, additional colors, and scents for our outdoor living.
 See the chart below for ideas for your environment.

 Romantic and Ancient

 The Magnolia is the world’s most romanticized tree.
 Ancient and widespread the flowering Magnolia that we all love, has relatives 95 million years old.
 We have fossilized remains dating back 20 million years!
 The Magnolia predates the bee and was most likely pollinated by beetles which we think explains its sturdy blossom.

 The Magnolia is naturally found in Asia as well as the Americas.
 Its key variety is the Southern Magnolia and if you see it as a beauty limited to the American South think again.
 This tree grows throughout the world.
 Today, there is a variety for your garden.

 If You Love Flowering Trees

 If you would like to see my growing list go here, “Flowering Trees,” I list beautiful blooming trees you can grow at home.
 Note that they are divided into trees for temperate climates where temperatures get cold as well as a separate category for tropical trees.

 I have gardened in both regions and it is important to understand your cold hardiness zone before you make the long-term commitment to grow a tree!